happybeing/svelte-rdf-vis/README.md

 # Svelte RDF Visualisation Lab

-WORK IN PROGRESS

-Svelte components for experimental visualisation of RDF.
+Svelte components for experimental visualisation of RDF - work in progress.

 ## Get started
 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):